KevCaz/diskers/README.md

 ## Description

-At this stage, 5 common isotropic dispersal kernels have been implemented together with a function to compute the mean dispersal distances (Nathan et al. 2012).
+At this stage, 5 common isotropic dispersal kernels have been implemented together with a function to compute the mean dispersal distances (see Nathan et al. 2012).

 ## Current status